therealabdi2/therealabdi2/README.md

 I love exploring new trends and creating my own, this is something I do with great passion.

-I’ve spent the past 2+ years working across different areas of web development, building landing site pages, to freelancing on different platforms.
+I’ve worked across different areas of web development, building landing site pages, to freelancing on different platforms.
 These days my time is spent researching, designing and coding.
-Currently available for hire.

 Out of the office you’ll find me dreaming of Volleyball, watching anime and petting all the good dogs.